 You will be permitted to leave your laptop/computer to use the bathroom after the briefing session has finished, but before the exam itself starts.
 You must ensure you are logged into the system by the instructed time.
 You will also be able to use the bathroom during the preparation stations if necessary.
 You will need to notify the invigilator you are connected to, and this will be recorded in their report.
 You will not be given any extra time should you chose to do this.
 No breaks will be permitted in the examination.

 • A laptop or PC with screen size at least 12.9 inches (32.8cm) measured diagonally.
 Ipads, chromebooks, and mobile phones will not be supported.
 We recommend you fully charge your device and have this connected to mains power.

 • Microphone and speakers (headphones are permitted).

 • Stable internet connection and sufficient bandwidth: 450kbps up and 1.6 Mbps down.
 Do not use a hot spot connection or a wireless dongle as these will not be sufficient to support the programme.

 We will be providing you a link to a ‘systems checker’.
 This will test if your device meets the minimum requirements.

 Further guidance on checking your system can be found here.

 You can have a clear bottle/glass of water with you throughout the exam.
 You may have a small snack in a clear bag on your desk, but this should only be consumed during a preparation station.
 No food should be eaten during the examination station.

-Since autumn 2020 a revised process for feedback has been introduced asking candidates to provide feedback on all aspects of the exam including the logistics on the day, the questions set etc. The feedback is then used to further develop the exam as required.
+The Faculty routinely asks all exam candidates to provide feedback on all aspects of the exam including the logistics on the day and the questions set.
+This feedback is then used to further develop the exam as required.